Deborah R. Fowler

 Culling points outside of the camera frustum can also speed things up.
 There are examples on my tips and tricks page.
 Note that on the group node if you float over the "invert" checkbox it is recommended to use invert and .5.
 I did so and indeed found this to be faster (the other way does work as well but I had never noticed the floating help stating the efficiency).
 Note that I culled after the color transfer (otherwise I'd get a patch of where the camera frustum had been in my color transfer — makes sense, but test renders are good brain checks).

-Note that if you want to have your collision object not on at the start frame, you need to set it to the frame in the popnet.
+Collision objects — If you want your collision object not on at the start frame, you need to set it to the frame in the popnet.